What Is Fidelity Bonding?

 - All organizations issuing Fidelity Bonds must be “certified” to do so by The Federal Bonding Program

 - The Fidelity Bonds issued to employers covering at-risk applicants are made available exclusively to The Federal Bonding Program by Travelers which is not duplicated by any other U.S. program

-- Bonds are issued instantly to be in effect the day that the applicant is scheduled to start work; the bonds are self-terminating (no termination paperwork needed), and the employer does not sign any papers in order to receive the bond free-of-charge
+- Bonds are issued to be in effect the day that the applicant is scheduled to start work; the bonds are self-terminating after 6 months (no termination paperwork needed), and the employer does not sign any papers in order to receive the bond free-of-charge

-- Bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work
+- The bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work